bfarmilo/db_connect/README.md

 * closes docker container on app closing
 * *NEW* Patent View shows inventor and title
 * *NEW* If a PDF link is broken, causes the user to browse to a new PDF file
+* *NEW* Upload a generic document (into GeneralResearch DB Only) with Title and Author

 Currently very much a work-in-progress.